 Since it is challenging to accurately distinguish rice from different origins via visual inspection, multiple “fingerprinting”-based approaches have been developed in recent years.
 For example, vibrational spectroscopy-based techniques such as Raman spectroscopy10 and near-infrared (NIR) spectroscopy11,12 have been utilized to differentiate rice with different origins.
 Notably, multi-elemental profiling by inductively coupled plasma mass spectrometry (ICP-MS)13–15 and stable isotope ratio analysis have already been successfully employed to authenticate the geographical origins of rice.
 As been summarized in a recent review, principle component analysis (PCA) combined with linear discriminate analysis (LDA) is by far the dominant strategy for rice authentication, thanks to its simplicity and ability in detecting hidden information in data16.
 Currently , there is an emerging trend of utilizing machine learning techniques to achieve the goal of rice discrimination.
 Support vector machines (SVM)14, decisions trees, random forest (RF) and artificial neural network (ANN)17 are the most popular ones found in recent studies.

-The aim of this study was to determine the geographical origins of six different Chinese GI rice basing on their multi-elemental profiling obtained by ICP-MS. Particularly, a novel machine learning based workflow was implemented by combining feature selection (relief algorithm) and supervised classification (i.e. SVM/ RF algorithms).
+The aim of this study was to determine the geographical origins of six different Chinese GI rice basing on their multi-elemental profiling obtained by ICP-MS. Particularly, a novel machine learning based workflow was implemented by combining feature selection (reliefF algorithm) and supervised classification (i.e. SVM/ RF algorithms).

 MATERIALS AND METHODS